abinit/abinit/doc/tutorial/fold2bloch.md

 these calculations is hard to interpret due to the Brillouin zone folding as a result of its reduced size for the supercell, compared to that for the unperturbed host unit cell.
-The unfolding technique used in Abinit is the one presented in Ref. [[cite:Rubel2014]].
+The unfolding technique used in Abinit is the one presented in [[cite:Rubel2014]].

 This lesson aims at demonstrating how to unfold the band structure of a supercell and present it in the basis of conventional Bloch wave vectors